What Is Comparative Fault?

 What Are the Comparative Fault Rules in Illinois?

-Illinois adopted a form of the modified comparative negligence standard under 735 ILCS 5/2-1116.
+Illinois adopted a form of the modified comparative negligence rule under 735 ILCS 5/2-1116.
 Under this law, a plaintiff is only barred from recovery if their degree of fault is greater than 50 percent.
 They are entitled to partial recovery if their share of the blame is 50 percent or less.

 What Is an Example of Comparative Fault in Illinois?